 And for those who say the Paris Accord’s non-binding targets were meaningless anyway, it turns out that since leaving the agreement US carbon dioxide emissions “surged” by “3.4 percent in 2018,” which was the “biggest increase in eight years.”
 That spike presents no problem for Trump’s CO2-loving climate advisor William Happer.
 He thinks the planet needs MORE carbon dioxide, not less … saying in 2018 that the planet is in the midst of a “CO2 famine.”
 One-time Cyrus Fogg Brackett Professor of Physics at Princeton is so in love with CO2 that in 2014 he told CNBC that the “demonization of carbon dioxide is just like the demonization of the poor Jews under Hitler.”
 Happer has certainly found his benighted champion in gold-plated armor.
-And so did the Empire of Oil, which found itself with a reliable shill in the White House at exactly the moment it needed it the most.
+And so did the Empire of Oil, which found itself with in the White House at exactly the moment it needed it the most.

 This is not as fanciful a scenario as it might seem.
 Climate is becoming a potent issue for the first time as a literal flood of anecdotal data washes over Americans who once thought they were being manipulated by a grand globalist conspiracy to keep them from driving Humvees.
-But now a relentless barrage of flooding, wildfires and superstorms is quickly disabusing them of that extravagant, narcissistic fairy tale.
+But now a relentless barrage of flooding, wildfires and superstorms is quickly disabusing them of that fanciful, narcissistic fairy tale.
 Every day the reality of climate disruptions becomes clearer thanks to the newscycle’s daily onslaught of starving animals, spreading diseases and balmy Arctic temperatures.

 Divestment could become another problem and, oddly enough, some level of divestment is exactly what the Banks of both England and Canada are recommending to avoid a massive financial crash if and when there is a stock market “fire sale” of the corporations that turn hydrocarbons into profits.
 Responsible, climate-sensitive investment and risk mitigation is the Bank of England’s and the Bank of Canada’s answer to that conundrum.